-- Pilot training on map and FMC displays of 1⁄2 degree and whole degree waypoints - -Required pilot procedures for verifying waypoint degrees and minutes inserted into navigation systems - Pilot in-flight contingency and weather deviation procedures
+- Pilot training on map and FMC displays of 1⁄2 degree and whole degree waypoints - Required pilot procedures for verifying waypoint degrees and minutes inserted into navigation systems - Pilot in-flight contingency and weather deviation procedures

-Operators are strongly encouraged to review the bulletins and include relevant information in their training programs on oceanic operations.
+To reiterate, operators are strongly encouraged to review all the current NAT OPS Bulletins and include relevant information in their training programs and normal oceanic procedures.
 Use the information in the bulletins hand in hand with the information published in the U.S. Aeronautical Information Publication (AIP).